SAAS Volunteer roles

 - Maintain vehicles and ambulance equipment.

-Our volunteer teams also have non-operational volunteer roles available at their station.
+Our volunteer teams also have support volunteer roles available at their station.
 These include roles such as administration, gardening, cleaning and stocking ambulances, information technology support for the team, and assisting with recruitment and community engagement activities.

 To find out how you can help out your local volunteer team email SAASVolunteer@sa.gov.au with your name, phone number and address, and we’ll find out what is available in your area.